AnasDrid/DataCamp-Case-Study-Introduction-to-Java/CourseOutline.md

 #### Learning Objectives:
 ***

- - Learner will be able to define abstract classes and interfaces.
+ - Learner will be able to explain abstract classes and interfaces and their usefulness.
- - Learner will be able to create abstract classes and interfaces.
+ - Learner will be able to construct abstract classes and interfaces in Java.
- - Learner will be able to use abstract classes and interfaces.
+ - Learner will be able to utilize abstract classes and interfaces in Java.

 ***